FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Design of

 where $m_i^t$ is the momentum rate and has the relationship: $m_i^t = m_0 + k(\frac{1}{\mathcal{G}} - 1)$, where $m_0, k$ are hyperparameters, and $\mathcal{G} = \frac{\bar{s}^t}{s_i^t}$.

-\textbf{Straggling-but-Unbiased Clients (SUC):} Despite effectively utilizing local information for global model aggregation (\ie $s_i^t > \bar{s}^t$), this type of client experiences a slow update speed (\ie $f_i^t < \bar{f}^t$), suggesting limited local computational resources.
+\textbf{Straggling-but-Weakly-Biased Clients (SWBC):} Despite effectively utilizing local information for global model aggregation (\ie $s_i^t > \bar{s}^t$), this type of client experiences a slow update speed (\ie $f_i^t < \bar{f}^t$), suggesting limited local computational resources.
 Therefore, \modada increases its learning rate (\ie $\eta_i^t = \eta_i^{t-1} + a\mathcal{F}$) to compensate for these resource constraints.
 However, an excessive increase in the learning rate may hinder the optimization of the local model.
-To address this issue, \modada employs the same momentum term as used for FUC to expedite the extraction of local data information and facilitate model convergence.
+To address this issue, \modada employs the same momentum term used for FWBC to expedite the extraction of local data information and facilitate model convergence.

-\textbf{Straggling-and-Biased Clients (SBC):} To address the problem posed by these clients' limited computational resources (\ie $f_i^t < \bar{f}^t$), \modada increases the local learning rate (\ie $\eta_i^t = \eta_i^{t-1} + a\mathcal{F}$).
+\textbf{Straggling-and-Strongly-Biased Clients (SSBC):} To address the problem posed by these clients' limited computational resources (\ie $f_i^t < \bar{f}^t$), \modada increases the local learning rate (\ie $\eta_i^t = \eta_i^{t-1} + a\mathcal{F}$).
 To tackle the issue of local update bias diverging from the global model update direction (\ie $s_i^t < \bar{s}^t$), we leverage a local validation set on each of these clients to assess the running environment.
-If the global model performs similarly on each label of the local validation dataset, we consider the issue to be a straggling problem (\textit{Situation 1}) and adopt a strategy akin to that used for SUC, enabling momentum optimization algorithms to mitigate the impact of outdated models.
-Conversely, if the global model exhibits significant performance differences across labels in the validation dataset, we consider the issue to be a dispersed distribution problem (\textit{Situation 2}) and utilize a feedback mechanism similar to that employed for FBC to alleviate the effects of heterogeneous data distribution.
+If the global model performs similarly on each label of the local validation dataset, we consider the issue to be a straggling problem (\textit{Situation 1}) and adopt a strategy akin to that used for SWBC, enabling momentum optimization algorithms to mitigate the impact of outdated models.
+Conversely, if the global model exhibits significant performance differences across labels in the validation dataset, we consider the issue to be a dispersed distribution problem (\textit{Situation 2}) and utilize a feedback mechanism similar to that employed for FSBC to alleviate the effects of heterogeneous data distribution.

+Notably, the momentum term in \tool is not primarily a speed accelerator but a trajectory stabilizer for clients whose updates align well with the global model (high $s_i^t$).
+For these clients, momentum mitigates oscillations while accelerating convergence speed (Equation~\ref{equ:momentum_updation}).
+In contrast, for high-bias clients (FSBC and SSBC in \textit{Situation 2}), premature momentum application could amplify the divergence between their local updates and the global one, as their updates are not yet globally beneficial.